All Episodes

-If you want to be a part of the program, well, the usual suspects in the state-run legacy media mob and the so-called experts that hate Donald Trump and the legal profession rushing to the microphones to complain that the mortgage fraud case against Letitia James, oh, it's weak.
+Well, the usual suspects in the state-run legacy media mob and the so-called experts that hate Donald Trump and the legal profession rushing to the microphones to complain that the mortgage fraud case against Letitia James, oh, it's weak.

 I'm sorry, I'm calling BS and nonsense.

-Prosecutors have actual smoking gun documents signed by the attorney general, and that would be Letitia James proving that she was claiming her primary residence would be in Norfolk, Virginia.
+Prosecutors have actual smoking gun documents signed by the Attorney General, and that would be Letitia James proving that she was claiming her primary residence would be in Norfolk, Virginia.

 Why?